 Possibly the only time of the year that Hong Kong’s shops bring down their shutters, Chinese New year can play havoc with tourist itineraries, as much of the city goes into shutdown.

-The official holidays for Lunar New Year in 2016 are February 2nd - 4th, with most shops shut for the first two days.
+During the official holidays for Lunar New Year, most shops are shut for the first two days.
 Many independent retailers will close their doors for the full week.
-Restaurants, bars and clubs will be open and busy, as businesses look to snap up the tourist and expat trade.
+Restaurants, bars, and clubs will be open and busy, as businesses look to snap up the tourist and expat trade.

-Those traveling onto China should be forewarned that Chinese New Year witnesses the world’s largest human migration and it will be nigh on impossible to get a seat on planes, trains or automobiles in the country.
+Those traveling to China should be forewarned that Chinese New Year witnesses the world’s largest human migration and it will be nigh on impossible to get a seat on planes, trains or automobiles in the country.
 Outside major cities, the country will resemble a ghost town for a full week.

-City in lower
+City in Flower

-Hong Kong is perpetually doused in a riot of color, however with the onset of Chinese New Year the city is decorated in a fresh coat of red, gold and green.
-From skyscraper sized neon signs, to the red ribbons draped throughout the streets, the brightest and best colors come from Hong Kong’s flower markets.
+Hong Kong is perpetually doused in a riot of color, however, with the onset of Chinese New Year the city is decorated in a fresh coat of red, gold and green.
+From skyscraper-sized neon signs to the red ribbons draped throughout the streets, the brightest and best colors come from Hong Kong’s flower markets.

-The big day for the flower market is Chinese New Year’s Eve, when the city’s biggest flower market at Victoria Park will be swarming with people looking to pick up prize bouquets.
+The big day for the flower market is Chinese New Year’s Eve when the city’s biggest flower market at Victoria Park will be swarming with people looking to pick up prize bouquets.
 The flowers are said to give good luck and are given when visiting family for the traditional New Years Eve feast of chicken and fish.

-One of the more solemn duties of the Chinese New Year celebrations is for families to drop into their local temples.
-Chinese New year is riddled with superstitions and Hong Kongers believe that a stop at the temple is the perfect way to curry favor with the deities inside and bring luck for the year ahead.
+Tradition holds that the first three days of the New Year are the best time to visit temples, ideal for currying favor with the deities inside and bring luck for the year ahead.
 Traditionally families pop into the temple on the mornings of the first and second days of CNY.

 Chinese New year sees the city go into a frenzy of present giving, from workers receiving their bonuses to the handing out of Hong Kong’s iconic Lai See packets.
-If you’re staying at a hotel for a prolonged time, or eating repeatedly at the same restaurant, your waiter and doorman would certainly appreciate some Lai See, otherwise you won’t need to get involved.
+If you’re staying at a hotel for a prolonged time, or eating repeatedly at the same restaurant, your waiter and doorman would certainly appreciate some Lai See, otherwise, you won’t need to get involved.

-Find out what Lai See is and how to give it in our Guide to Hong Kong Lai See.
+Find out what Lai See is and how to give it in this Guide to Hong Kong Lai See.

 Meet the Family